MicrosoftDocs/quantum-docs/azure-quantum/how-to-guides/submit-jobs-with-python.md

 ## Next steps

-Now that you know how to submit jobs to Azure quantum, you can try to run the different [samples](https://github.com/MicrosoftDocs/quantum-docs-private/tree/feature/onboarding-azure-quantum/azure-quantum/samples) we have available or try to submit your own projects.
+Now that you know how to submit jobs to Azure Quantum, you can try to run the different [samples](https://github.com/MicrosoftDocs/quantum-docs-private/tree/feature/onboarding-azure-quantum/azure-quantum/samples) we have available or try to submit your own projects.